mithril-security/blindai/CONTRIBUTING.md

 ### Python Style Guideline

 All Python code is linted with [Black](https://github.com/psf/black).
+You can easily coonfigure it in your IDE or run it from the command line.

 ### Rust Style Guideline